 I know you could find similar private schools in the U.S. and I could learn a lot of these things back home.
 But the other thing I love about my school is that it teaches Bulgarian students, not the American children of diplomats, businessmen, and ex-pats.
 I get to talk about American slang and American football and Thanksgiving.

-If you’re interested in reading more about my Bulgarian adventures (not as many specifics about the school itself), feel free to contact me in the comments of this article.
+If you’re interested in reading more about my Bulgarian adventures, feel free to contact me in the comments of this article.